How to plan a bear safari in Alaska

 All eyes are on Katmai come July, when the eye-popping salmon run begins.
 Over at Lake Clark, the bears continue to munch on sedge and scour for clams this time of year.
 It’s also an ideal month to spot moms and their active cubs, says Bear Camp Expedition Leader Jessica Morgan.

-BIG ADVENTURES: 50 inspiring family vacation ideas
+BIG ADVENTURES: 50 inspiring family vacation ideas for all ages

 In August and September, the bears continue to beef up ahead of hibernation.
 Early August often brings Lake Clark inhabitants their own small salmon run on the waterways just beyond Bear Camp’s private viewing deck.
 For night-sky enthusiasts, mid-August comes with another possible treat: the end of the all-hours midnight sun and the kick-off of Alaska’s northern lights season.